7 Magical Things I Keep Around for the Perfect Cottage Witch Aesthetic

 • A symbol of what I want to call in

-Even if you don’t follow crystal meanings, there’s something enchanting about holding a smooth stone in your palm.
+Even if you don’t follow traditional crystal meanings, there’s something enchanting about holding a smooth stone in your palm.
 I keep a small collection of favorites that I rotate depending on what I need: grounding, clarity, love, creativity.
+They’re perfect for that cottage witch aesthetic and honestly just make me feel more connected to the earth.

 Go-to stones: